JOIN A COMMITTEE

-The Social Action committee (SAC) provides opportunities for congregants to fulfill our obligation for tikkun olam through local, statewide and national activities designed to better the lives of those struggling with contemporary issues such as homelessness, hunger and social isolation.
+The Social Action Committee (SAC) provides opportunities for congregants to fulfill our obligation for Tikkun Olam through local, statewide and national activities designed to better the lives of those struggling with contemporary issues such as homelessness, hunger, and social isolation.
 As one illustration, SAC volunteers participate in Hot Dish & Hope, a program under the auspices of First Presbyterian Church, one or two days a month.
 Currently, the committee’s main endeavors are immigration reform and criminal justice reform, which are two of the priorities for Reform Judaism as well.
 Another longtime interest is the environment.
 Advocating for solar panels in public buildings is an example of our commitment in this area.
 In addition, SAC is responsible for certain cyclical events, including the annual Martin Luther King Jr. service and the Feast of Caring, as well as for time-limited projects (food drives, for instance).

 An Executive Board coordinates the committee’s activities.
 It meets the second Wednesday of every month but August to review reports from the standing committees, consider new project ideas submitted by congregants, and keep track of other initiatives that fall within its purview.

-Criminal Justice Reform subcommittee helps formerly incarcerated individuals get a second chance to live meaningful lives through education, advocacy and service.
+The Criminal Justice Reform subcommittee helps formerly incarcerated individuals get a second chance to live meaningful lives through education, advocacy, and service.
 The subcommittee has an ongoing affiliation with Benevolence Farm, a nonprofit serving formerly incarcerated women.
 It also sponsors forums to educate our congregation and the broader community about pertinent issues and works both independently and with like-minded groups and individuals to further its goals.

 Immigration Reform subcommittee aims to welcome the strangers among us by speaking out and supporting our immigrant neighbors through a variety of initiatives, such as visiting detainees at the Stewart Detention Center in Lumpkin, GA, and hosting educational events for the congregation.
 A continuing relationship has been developed with Daystar, a primarily Latino congregation.
 The subcommittee also partnered with FaithAction International House to disperse funds directly to immigrants in our community.

-In the spring, summer and fall, volunteers maintain a designated area on the Temple grounds for growing vegetables to donate to food pantries that serve the needy in our community.
+In the spring, summer, and fall, volunteers maintain a designated area on the Temple grounds for growing vegetables to donate to food pantries that serve the needy in our community.

 With an eye on inclusivity in our electoral process, this ad hoc committee is partnering with Mount Zion Baptist Church to foster greater voter participation.